3 Reasons to Love Microsoft Windows Server 2016 Nano Server

-As we described in a post last year before Windows Server 2016 was formally released, Nano Server is a “headless” operating system.
-It’s designed specifically to operate in highly-virtualized public and private cloud environments, far away from any need for an intuitive GUI.
-It’s ideal for applications like high availability clusters, file servers, and application servers.
+As we described in a post last year before Windows Server 2016 was formally released, Nano Server is a "headless" operating system.
+It's designed specifically to operate in highly-virtualized public and private cloud environments, far away from any need for an intuitive GUI.
+It's ideal for applications like high availability clusters, file servers, and application servers.
 If any of these concepts seem foreign to you, check out our Windows Server training to get up to speed.

 Nano Server is a design for the future of computing — for what Microsoft calls "born in the cloud" applications.
 For example, Microsoft assumes that 64-bit server architectures are the standard going forward, so they dropped 32-bit support from Nano Server.
 You can still run your legacy enterprise apps on Windows Server Core until you replace them with — or convert them to — cloud-ready apps.

 It Starts with Size — or Lack of It!

 Consider what Nano Server is designed for and you'll quickly see some of the main reasons to love it!
 Because it's small, Nano Server is valued for its budget-friendliness, its ease of deployment and operation, and its low-contour security profile.
 Let's explore these reasons in more detail.

 1. You Get More (Much More) into Each Physical Box